 Bob has over 41 years of experience in economic development, downtown revitalization, urban redevelopment, historic preservation, brownfield redevelopment, place making, marketing and community planning at the local, county, state and national levels as well as the private sector.
 He is a graduate of the University of Michigan.
 Bob also has a Graduate Certification in Historic Preservation Planning from Eastern Michigan University and is a U.S. Navy Veteran – Honorable Discharge.
 Bob has served as an Adjunct Professor at Lawrence Technical University and Eastern Michigan University.
 A Certified Main Street Manager (CMSM), Bob is recognized throughout Michigan and the United States as a successful economic development and downtown revitalization expert and leader.

-Michelle is currently executive director of Golden Hills Resource Conservation and Development, a community-based nonprofit committed to preserving, promoting, and protecting the unique assets of rural western Iowa.
+Michelle is currently a Program Officer with the Iowa West Foundation.
 She has worked in the nonprofit sector for more than 30 years and enjoys helping local people dream big and put those ideas into action.
 A native Iowan, Michelle brought her Pittsburgh-born husband back to her home state where they have raised their two children near Hastings, Iowa (population 110 plus the occasional roaming chicken).
 She is a graduate of the University of Iowa and holds a Masters from the University of Cincinnati.
 On a summer night, you’ll probably find her enjoying a glass of wine while watching lightening bugs sparkle in the soybean fields.